-NOTICE: With Covid protocols relaxing, the Thomas Kuchel and Prairie Creek visitor centers in Redwood National and State Parks have resumed guest and retail operations.
-Moreover, trailheads, parking lots, restrooms and campgrounds are open.
-Most Northern Humboldt accommodations and restaurants remain open too.
+NOTICE: The Thomas Kuchel and Prairie Creek visitor centers in Redwood National and State Parks are open throughout the year, as are most trailheads, parking lots, restrooms and campgrounds.
 Please be advised Fern Canyon parking now requires a permit from May to September.

 Redwood National Park